Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 Messages are displayed here to inform the player of the required action, the result of their actions, and the final ccore messages.

-### **Control Buttons**

-These allow the player to input their choice of which hole they believe the mouse will appear; left, centre, or right.

 ### **Footer**

-Boiler plate referring to the site's author.
+Contains information regarding the copyright owner of the images and music used and the site's author.

 ## **Ideas In Development**

 - Increase the number of holes from which the mouse can escape to five.
 Probability: 70%.
 - To separate the music and sound effects so that they can be toggled on/off independently.
 Probability: 50%.
 - Alter the game graphics to allow the user to choose the cat's colouring; black, tortoiseshell, ginger, grey.
+Probability: 10%.
+- To include a high score table to record the highest scores, the date and the player name.
 Probability: 10%.

 ## **Software Used**